4 Things Every Single Retail Store Should Have

 The Ability To Accept All Payment Methods

 How annoying is it when you walk into an old or low-budget place and are greeted with a big fat ‘we only take cash, sorry.’
 Super annoying.
 Make sure you’re able to handle whatever the customer needs.
 Things like credit card processing should kind of go without saying these days, but many places are still pretty archaic, unfortunately.
+You can find an entire list of the best credit cards for your small business here.

 Complete And Utter Safety